Recommendations for planting soybeans after soybeans

 Changing your crop rotation, especially shortening it, is an important decision as it will have long-term effects on pest populations and soil quality.
 Make sure the benefits exceed the risks and manage the increased risk with proven practices.

-This article was produced by the SMaRT project (Soybean Management and Research Technology).
-The SMaRT project was developed to help Michigan producers increase soybean yields and farm profitability.
-The SMaRT project is a partnership between Michigan State University Extension and the Michigan Soybean Promotion Committee.
+This article was produced by in partnership between Michigan State University Extension and the Michigan Soybean Committee.